-The Service League of San Mateo County has provided safe, affordable and nurturing Hope House transitional housing for the past three decades.
-We operate five, six-bed homes located in residential settings throughout Redwood City.
+The Service League of San Mateo County has provided safe, affordable and nurturing transitional housing for the past three decades.
+We operate five, six-bed homes (2 for women, 3 for men) in residential settings throughout Redwood City.
 Our homes are substance free and provide residents an opportunity to get back on their feet while they work towards their goals.
-Additionally, case management services are offered as part of this program.
+Case management services are offered as part of this program.
 Peer support is also available and encouraged through weekly house meetings.

 One of the benefits of joining a home of like-minded individuals is being able to share your daily challenges and accomplishments with others who understand.
 Most residents are referred to us from Substance Use Disorder (SUD) Treatment programs, shelters, the criminal justice system, and other referring agencies.